SAP/java-integration-for-sap-mobile-services/.github/docs/how-to-release.md

     - Open the link and follow the instructions to approve the deployment to maven central.

     ![Approve Deployment](img/approve-release.jpg)

-5. Promote the artifacts

-    By default, the artifacts are only uploaded to a staging repository.
-    From there, they need to be promoted to the release repository to make them accessible.

-    Open the [nexus repository manager](https://oss.sonatype.org/#welcome) and follow [this guide](https://central.sonatype.org/publish/release/#close-and-drop-or-release-your-staging-repository) to finish the release procedure.
+    - After the release job is finished, the artifact should be availabel in maven central.
+However, it might take a couple of minutes for the search to pick it up.

-6. *Only for releases from the `main` branch:* Bump the version on the `main` branch for the next release:
+5. *Only for releases from the `main` branch:* Bump the version on the `main` branch for the next release:

     - Navigate to the `Pull requests` tab
     - A pull-request has been created automatically to bump the version in the `main` branch, open it.